Skip to content

 Somatically: Tension, digestive discomfort, accelerated heart rate, or shallow breathing -- symptoms tied to the body's stress response and interoceptive awareness.
 This is your nervous system remembering what it felt like to be unsafe.
 Those current underlying and subconscious beliefs do not reflect present reality, but the feelings are very real.

 While the "fatal flaw" belief may feel deeply ingrained, it can shift with trauma-informed therapy and nervous system healing.
 Anxiety therapy helps identify distorted thought patterns and builds different relationships with symptoms of anxiety.
-Trauma-informed somatic therapy uses body-based practices to release stored tension, restore safety, and reconnect with the self.
+Trauma-informed, somatic-informed approaches use body-based practices to release stored tension, restore safety, and reconnect with the self.
 Nervous system healing supports regulation, helping the body move from fight, flight, freeze, or fawn, into calmer, more grounded states.

 These trauma therapy Miami Beach approaches allow individuals to rewrite the old story: from "something is wrong with me" to "I am safe, worthy, and whole."